nazdridoy/ngpt/docs/configuration.md

 # Set a custom system prompt (preprompt)
 ngpt --preprompt "You are a Linux command line expert.
 Focus on efficient solutions."
 "How do I find the largest files in a directory?"

-# Save conversation to a log file (for interactive modes)
+# Log conversation to a specific file
 ngpt --interactive --log conversation.log

+# Create a temporary log file automatically
+ngpt --log "Tell me about quantum computing"
 ```

 ## Environment Variables